Have you ever stopped to consider just how important your email account is?

 4 – If you use AOL Mail or Yahoo Mail I strongly recommend that you switch to either Gmail or Outlook.com

 Why do I recommend that you ditch AOL or Yahoo?
-Because they can’t seem to stop getting hacked AND their new Terms Of Service (TOS) absolutely trashes your privacy.
+Because they can’t seem to stop getting hacked AND they do a horrible job of protecting your privacy.

 Bottom line: If a hacker manages to gain access to your email account he/she will be able to reset the passwords to many (and possibly all) of your other online accounts and break into them at will.